Spixmaster/instagram-private-api/README.md

 }
 ```

+## Changelog
+The changelog can be seen on the documentation's main page.

 ## FAQ
 * Q: Is it safe to use this library?
 * A: This question cannot be answered with yes or no. If you really depend on logging in on the Instagram servers you can be happy that you have found this repository.
 In the other case, that you just want to test it I cannot really recommend you to do so.
 Do not understand me wrong.
 This software is more likely to work than not but things can go wrong.
 It may happen to you that you cannot log in which is caused by your account.
 If you try to log in with a different account it should work.
 This situation occurs frequently.
 In one case I was not able to log in ever again with this project after trying to log in to this date but with the official Android app everything works fine.
 In worse cases, my accounts were banned temporarily, not deleted.
 The account was still visible from third accounts but I was not able to log in with them for like 9 hours after that time they worked like before.
-The ban's duration varies.
+The ban's duration varies.\

-Whenever unexpected errors occur, the software will inform you via the stderr output.
+Whenever unexpected errors occur, the software will inform you via the stderr output.\
 The good part is that as soon as you logged in and got the proper cookies.
 You are safe for as long as the cookies are valid.
 I have never experienced problems after the login process despite one time when one of my account was deleted due to massive liking and commenting.
 Do not do that!
 I turned away from this kind of abuse and so should you.
 ***
 * Q: Are the cookies saved or is it necessary to login again every time?